Singer: Don't be stupid, be a smarty. Come and join the Nazi party.

 Leo Bloom: [Searching for the sure-fire flop] ...
-Max, let's call it an evening.
-It's almost midnight; I hardly know what I'm reading anymore!
+Max, let's call it a night.
+It's two in the morning; I don't know what I'm reading anymore!

 Leo Bloom: What is it?

-Max Bialystock: It's practically a love-letter to Nazi Germany!
+Max Bialystock: Wow!
+It's practically a love-letter to Hitler!

 Max Bialystock: You have exactly ten seconds to change that look of disgusting pity into one of enormous respect!